Strays (2023 film): Release

 Strays was theatrically released in the United States on August 18, 2023, after being delayed from its original June 9, 2023 date.
 It was released on digital platforms on September 5, 2023, followed by DVD and Blu-ray releases on October 10, 2023.

 Reception

 Box office

 As of 19 October 2023, Strays has grossed $24 million in the United States and Canada, and $12 million in other territories, for a worldwide total of $36 million.

 In the United States and Canada, Strays was released alongside Blue Beetle, and was initially projected to gross $15–17 million from 3,223 theaters in its opening weekend.
 After making $3.4 million on its first day (including $1.1 million from Thursday night previews), weekend estimates were lowered to $8.5 million.
 It went on to debut to $8.3 million, finishing in fourth.
 The film made $4.9 million in its second weekend (a drop of 40%), finishing in sixth.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 54 out of 100, based on 45 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

+Glenn Kenny of The New York Times stated that "over the next 90-plus minutes, the canines drop as many F-bombs as Pacino did in Scarface.
+Then there are the scatological jokes, each one more outlandish than the last, none bearing the slightest tinge of wit or joy."
+Samantha Bergeson of IndieWire gave the film a "C", explaining that "it's absurd, it's existential, and it's glorious.
+Strays is The House That Jack Built meets Cats & Dogs, with the plot of Homeward Bound, turned violent."
+In a 3 out of 5 review, Ed Potton of The Times said that "at its best, this crude comedy does for dog movies what Bad Santa did for Christmas films and Sausage Party did for kids' animation, dragging them through the gutter and rolling them in filth, sometimes literally."
+John Nugent of Empire gave it a 3 out of 5 rating, describing it as "an exuberantly bad-taste ode to our poochy pals.
+Dumb & Dumber, but for dogs."